-The New Camaldoli Hermitage in Big Sur, California was also an inspiration in dedicating Noah’s Ark and Cabin as a place for solitary prayer reteats.
-Hermitage friends and annual retreats served as wonderful reminders of the benefits of spending time alone to seek the Lord’s Presence and guidance.
+The New Camaldoli Hermitage in Big Sur, California was also an inspiration in dedicating Noah’s Ark and Cabin as a place for solitary prayer retreats.
+Hermitage friends and annual retreats serve as wonderful reminders of the benefits of spending time alone to seek the Lord’s Presence and guidance.
 From time apart at the Hermitage, I was able to learn that

 “So human hearts and human minds must grow and grope and feel their way back to the likeness all divine, where hearts shall know the word to say.”